Specialized Education Staff

-Review the roles and responsibilities of licensed staff who teach students with special education needs in Eastern Carver County Schools.
+Review the roles and responsibilities of licensed staff who teach students with special education needs in the district.
 To locate or reach one of our professionals, please see role descriptions and contact information below.
-To view the organizational chart showing key roles within the special education process click here.
-For a district-wide listing of all staff, sorted by building, see the all staff list.
-Click here.
+View the organizational chart showing key roles within the special education process.

 Assistive technology must be considered for all children with an Individualize Education Program and be provided for students who require it.
 This is to provide access to appropriate tools and in order to receive a free, appropriate public education.
 Assistive technology can be as simple as a pencil grip or as complex as a voice-activated computer.
 An assistive technology consultant can provide support to IEP teams by evaluating, acquiring, training, and implementing technology strategies for students with disabilities.
 IEP team members will contact the AT team when consultation is needed to explore technology options that will promote student progress towards IEP goals and objectives.

 Services and supports may include providing an overview of information or training related to Assistive technology to IEP team members, evaluate Assistive technology needs for students both informal or formal, acquire Assistive technology and devices, support Assistive technology trials of devices or equipment, and train students in the use and care of the device.